 NASCAR Power Rankings: William Byron back on top after Darlington win

-NASCAR Power Rankings: Byron back on top after Darlington win originally appeared on NBC Sports Philadelphia
+NASCAR Power Rankings: Byron back on top after Darlington win originally appeared on NBC Sports Bayarea

 Darlington delivered another thriller on Sunday.